 A: For the production of soluble Fab via E. coli system, as the vector of pCDisplay-8 which used for phage display is not suitable for antibody expression (the promoter in pCDisplay-8 is lac, which is not a strong promoter), we suggest you should construct the Fab cassette to another expression vector with strong promoters, such as T7, to achieve a better yield.
 The full sequence of the Fab cassette and corresponding elements (such as VLCK/CL, VHCH1, His tag, and Myc tag) in pCDisplay-8 can be found through the Appendix_2 to 5 of the library manual.
 You can free feel to design primers to amplify the necessary regions for further tests.

-A: M13KO7 is a M13 derivative which carries the mutation Met40Ile in gII, with the origin of replication from P15A and the kanamycin resistance gene from Tn903 both inserted within the M13 origin of replication.
+A: M13KO7 is a M13 derivative which carries the mutation Met40Ile in gII, with the origin of replication from P15A and the KanR gene from Tn903 both inserted within the M13 origin of replication.
 M13KO7 is able to replicate in the absence of phagemid DNA.
 In the presence of a phagemid bearing a wild-type M13 or f1 origin, single-stranded phagemid is packaged preferentially and secreted into the culture medium.

 For the amplification of M13KO7, several points should be noted: